asoffer/nth/docs/format/format.md

 ## Overview

 The formatting library is a layer on top of [`//nth/io/writer`](/io/writer/writer) responsible for marhsalling data of arbitrary types into a writer.
-The primary workhorse is the `nth::io::format` function template, which accepts a `nth::io::writer`, a formatter, and an object to be formatted.
+The primary workhorse is the `nth::format` function template, which accepts a `nth::io::writer`, a formatter, and an object to be formatted.

-There is also a two-parameter overload for `nth::io::format`, which uses `nth::default_formatter<T>` as its formatter.
+There is also a two-parameter overload for `nth::format`, which uses `nth::default_formatter<T>` as its formatter.

-## `nth::io::format`
+## `nth::format`

-The `nth::io::format` function template accepts a reference to a writer `w`, a reference to a formatter `fmt`, and a const-reference to a value `v` to be formatted.
-If `fmt.format(w, value)` is a valid expression, this is what `nth::io::format(w, fmt, v)` evaluates to.
+The `nth::format` function template accepts a reference to a writer `w`, a reference to a formatter `fmt`, and a const-reference to a value `v` to be formatted.
+If `fmt.format(w, value)` is a valid expression, this is what `nth::format(w, fmt, v)` evaluates to.
 Otherwise, it will evaulate to `NthFormat(w, fmt, value)`, where `NthFormat` is the [FTADLE](/ftadle) hook.

 As an example, consider a `Person` struct and suppose we would like to implement a function that